voidh7/Spacto.js/README.md

 });
 ```

-and you can use in your html code :
+Here's how you use it in your HTML code:

 ```html
 <custom-tag></custom-tag>
 ```

+---

 ## Click

-Click functions are used to add click events in objects and a function whem they are clicked in a easy way and you can use it using the code :
+Click functions are used to assign click events to elements in an easy way, triggering a specific function when it's clicked.
+You can use it with the following code:

 ```js
 click("#myElement", ()=>{
     log("Clicked");
 });
 ```

+---

 ## Play song function

-This function is used to play a audio in your document in a easy way without a lot of commands or variables, and you can use it with a simple command :
+This function provides an easy way to play an audio, avoiding a lot of commands or variables.
+You can use it with the following code:

 ```js
 playsong("./src/audio.mp3");
 ```

+---

 ## Get id & Get class

-Get id and Get class is used to get elements with simple codes and store in a variable or return the entire element, you can get it by classname or id.<br>
-Here a example :
+These functions allow you to easily retrieve elements by an id or a class name and store them in variables.

+Here's an example:

 ```js
 let tile = spacto.getId("myTitle");
 let buttons = spacto.getclass("buttonClass");
 ```

+---

 ## spacto.css()

-Spacto css is used to define a element selected by id css and remove the last css code from the entire element, here a example code :
+Spacto css allows you to define an element's style by its id, overwriting any previously applied style.

+Here's an example code:

 ```js
 spacto.css("myElement", "color: red; background: black;");
 ```

+---

 ## Elviw

-Elviw is used to toggle a element display with but without remove it from the parent node, here a simple example of use :
+Elviw is used to toggle the visibility of an element without altering the page's layout.

+Here's a simple example of use:

 ```js
 elviw("myElement", 1); // Visible
 elviw("myElement", 0); // Invisible